-17 have become bishops, 11 in the Methodist Church, 6 in other denominations.
+17 have become bishops, 11 in the Methodist

+Church, 6 in other denominations.

 Hundreds have become ministers of wide influence, holding leading pulpits in all major denominations.
-One-fourth of the Conference members in the former Central Jurisdiction of the Methodist Church are Gammon men.
+Over one half of the Conference members in the former Central Jurisdiction of the Methodist Church are Gammon men.

 Through its participation in the I.T.C.
-Gammon enters upon a new era of larger service to the Church.
+Gammon enjoys a larger and broader relationship with denominational seminaries.